 For counterpoint, students also examine the political, ideological, and social determinants of domestic political economies, including that of the United States.
 The political mechanisms of economic policy-making and the relationship between domestic policy and foreign policy are explored using theoretical, historical, and topical cases; examples include the political economy of income distribution and social welfare, national defense and hegemony, the national debt, and globalization.

-Students examine these and other topics through lecture, research, academic and policy dialogue, group projects and presentations, peer critiques, guest speakers, and field trips.
-Visits to organizations such as the Secretariat of the United Nations, the Rockefeller Foundations, the Council on Foreign Relations, and Human Rights Watch develop students’ awareness of the range of influences on policy-making.
+Students examine these and other topics through lecture, research, academic and policy dialogue, group projects and presentations, peer critiques, and guest speakers.
+The course typically also includes a visit to the United Nations Headquarters.

 Isabelle Delalex is an adjunct professor at Pace University's Lubin School of Business and also at Dyson College of Arts and Sciences, where she teaches courses in finance and economics.
 At Columbia's School of International and Public Affairs, she serves as a faculty adviser to graduate students participating in the Capstone consultancy projects.
 In the private sector, she was the vice president and director of industry research at the Securities Industry Association after working for five years as an analyst at Goldman Sachs.
 Her professional experience also includes consulting work for the United Nations and several not-for-profit organizations.
 Delalex holds a master's degree in international affairs from Columbia University.